-Some background – my husband has been working 14+ hour days for the last almost three weeks as he helps finalize the corporate worldwide year-end for the organization he works for.
-Glimpses of him have been rare as he vanishes in the morning when I am barely awake and stumbles back home in the wee hours of the morning.
-Some nights I haven’t seen him at all as they’ve pulled “all-nighters”, and he’s squeezed in only a few hours of sleep at the hotel across the street from his office.
-In fact, he’s been away so much that I’ve jokingly referred to myself as a single parent!
+Now some background is in order.
+My husband had been working 14+ hour days for the previous almost three weeks.
+He was helping to finalize the corporate worldwide year-end for the organization he works for.
+Glimpses of him had been rare as he vanished in the morning when I was barely awake, and stumbled back home in the wee hours of the morning.
+Some nights I didn’t see him at all as his team pulled “all-nighters”.
+If he was lucky, he squeezed in a few hours of sleep at the hotel across the street from his office.
+In fact, he was away so much that I jokingly referred to myself as a single parent!

-I’ve always said that saying thank you to an employee’s spouse and family is an important and effective way to show employees that you care.
-I now have recent first-hand proof that it works.
+Saying thank you to an employee’s spouse and family is an important and effective way to show employees that you care.
+I mean, it’s been over five years since this happened, and I’m still talking about it!!
 Let’s face it, when employees go above and beyond, it usually affects their personal lives and thus their families.
-Saying thank you to an employee is effective, but saying thank you to those who are impacted by the employee’s late hours is brilliant.
+Saying thank you to an employee for going above and beyond is effective, but saying thank you to those who are impacted by the employee’s late hours is brilliant.
 If you can secure the support of your employee’s spouse, you’ve just taken a giant step towards a happier – and more productive – employee.

 So, what are your thoughts?
-Either about this specific blog post, or about what else you do to create a positive and motivated team of employees?
+Either about this specific blog post, or about what else you are doing to motivate employees?
 Please share.